dennis-ng/taxi-analytics/designconsiderations.md

         (fare_amount > 0)
         AND
         (trip_distance > 0)
+        AND
+        (DATETIME_DIFF(dropoff_datetime, pickup_datetime, DAY) < 1)
     ```

     On top of the usual valid range of values, I noticed that some of the pickup_datetime appears to not belong to the year indicated by the table name(i.e. tlc_green_trips_2017 containing `MIN(pickup_datetime)` of the year 2008).
 Hence, I also filtered out the pickup_datetime with year that doesn't match the table name.<P>
+    There are 518 rows out of the non-null pickup_datetime and dropoff_datetime.
+This is an insignificant number of rows out of all the data we have, thus I can safely determine them as outliers(This is a database for taxi trips and it doesn't make sense to travel for days on a taxi) and drop them.
-There are some trips that lasted only a few seconds between pickup_datetime and dropoff_datetime, yet travelled a great distance.
-I left them in because if I tried to determine a threshold for the distance or time travelled, the data for the average speed would become biased.(e.g. We might miss out on traffic jams) I would inform the data scientist or whoever is going to use these data and let them decide according to the requirements of their application. <P>
+    There are 2190875 trips that lasted less than 2 minutes between pickup_datetime and dropoff_datetime, yet they have travelled a great distance.
+I left them in because there are too many rows that if I tried to determine a threshold for the distance or time travelled, the data for the average speed would become significantly biased.
+I would inform the data scientist or whoever is going to use these data and let them decide according to the requirements of their application. <P>
     One way I can handle it however, could be using k-means clustering to remove the outliers.
 I know BigQuery supports this model natively but I suspect it might be out of scope for this assignment.
 If this is something I should have done, please let me know and I will work on it.

 3. Because the ST_GEOHASH function in bigquery is not implemented using S2 geometry, I needed to use a javascript UDF to do the hashing. <br>
 I found [one](https://github.com/CartoDB/bigquery-jslibs) already implemented and the source was very similar to the [npm registry's javascript port](https://www.npmjs.com/package/s2-geometry).<br>